 Lately, I have been thinking of Bizarro World.
 This is odd since I never really read many Superman comics growing up.
-I was mostly Marvel.
-What I know of Bizarro world comes mainly from watching cartoons and the general cultural osmosis, despite being an obscure comic book Bizarro even made it onto Seinfeld.
+I was mostly into Marvel comics.
+What I know of Bizarro world comes mainly from watching cartoons and the general cultural osmosis, despite being an obscure comic book character Bizarro even made it onto Seinfeld.
 What has provoked me into thinking about it is not the cultural history of the term, but its contemporary relevance.
 We seem to be living in an inverted world of sorts: capitalists call themselves workers, white supremacists claim to be an oppressed minority, and so on.
-Everything seems upside down.
+Everything seems upside down and backwards.

 As much as Bizarro world functions as a fairly accurate description of the present, capturing some of the absurdity of the world it remains to be seen how it can go beyond a description.
 How can Bizzaro World become a concept and not just a description.
 Of course inversion has a long history in theories of ideology.
 The camera obscura is ideology's founding metaphor in The German Ideology.
 In that manuscript Marx is more concerned with the inversion of the relation between ideas and material conditions explaining how it is that it appears that consciousness determines life rather than the opposite.
 German idealism is the pinnacle of this inversion.
 One of the central limitations of The German Ideology is that it is more concerned with settling accounts with philosophical consciousness than developing a comprehension theory of ideology.